| The Very Highest Quality Coins... |

 The Royal Mint maintain a small "Coin Shop" at Llantrisant, which is open to the public.

-Obviously, this only sells Royal Mint products, not competing products such as krugerrands.
+Obviously, this only sells Royal Mint products, not competing products such as Krugerrands.

 It is not now possible for the public to have conducted tours round the Mint.
 These used to be available at the old Tower Hill premises, indeed I had the pleasure of a tour, as a member of the public, in about 1965.